JackyChen-CXC/Hello_World-LFP_Project/README.md

-# Hello_World - Lifetime Financial Planner
+# Team Hello_World - Lifetime Financial Planner
-CSE 416 Section 1, Scott Stoller - Hello World
 Jacky Chen, Vicki Yang, Jack Zhang, Zisang Wu

+### Disclaimer
+Anyone who makes decisions based on the output of this application does so at their own risk.

 ### Frontend
 To setup -